0xis-cn/0xis-cn/_posts/2025-05-31-my-path-after-twenty-years.md

 Yet something is lost.
 Not purity, not discipline — those are intact — but a certain coherence.
 The older culture, for all its rigidity, gave its devotees a structure in which they could believe *too much*.
 Now, many believe *just enough to keep going*, but not enough to be transformed.
 Ciang's alumni sitting by Weiming Lake, instead of composing another *My Path*, are moaning their ephemeral careers like anyone else.

-It is the deepest irony: the very cultural mechanisms that once facilitated intellectual progress are now perpetuating self-doubt and fragmented ambition.
+It is the deepest irony: the very cultural mechanism that once facilitated intellectual progress is now perpetuating self-doubt and fragmented ambition.
 There is no true self-cultivation in a system-overwhelming world.
-Students who dreamt to become Ciang now find themselves still in the frame, but without the sense of arrival.
+Students who dreamt to become Ciang now find themselves staying on the path, but without a destination.
 They persist in the rituals without any kind of conviction.

 Even the mythic heroes, like Ciang herself, have abandoned the old temple.
 Her rumoured move away from biology [^rumor] suggested a broad yet dangerous drift: the dream of integrity replaced by adaptability, linguistic fluency, and social intelligence.
 But still, it does not make the idea of learning a failure.
 The subculture has mutated from a meritocratic ladder to a mosaic of survival strategies.
 Some still aim at excellence.
 Others aim at visibility.
 Most aim, tacitly, at dignity.